 "The clearest way into the universe is through a forest wilderness."

 Mara Gladden launched Wise Forest Preschool in 2014.
 She holds the highest level of forest school teacher certification from one of the leading forest schools in the country, Cedarsong Nature School on Vashon Island in Washington State.
 Coming from a family of physicists and chemists, Mara has had a passion for science and nature from a young age.
 She found her calling in the life sciences and studied Biology at the University of Washington.
-Mara has seven years of professional experience teaching children in an outdoor classroom setting.
+Mara has eight years of professional experience teaching children in an outdoor classroom setting.

 Mara grew up in a rural area in Washington state and spent any and all free time outside exploring and building.
 She developed a deep reverence and appreciation for the natural world.
 Through direct experience, Mara learned that contact with nature boosts children's self-confidence and promotes joyfulness.
 Mara is passionate about providing city children the opportunity to form lasting bonds with nature.
 Outside of forest school she enjoys mountain biking, snowboarding, and trail running with her husband, son, and their two dogs.

 "Knowledge without love will not stick.
 But if love comes first, knowledge is sure to follow."